-Prerequisite: SUR:225, SUR:421, and SUR:518 Corequisite: SUR:330
+Prerequisite: SUR:210 and SUR:518

+Corequisite: SUR:330

-SUR:528 Clinical 9.0 cr.
+SUR:528 Clinical

 This course provides the student with an introductory hands-on experience at a designated clinical site.
-Students will be participating in the following activities: preparation, aseptic technique, prioritization of duties, use of time, professional/personal habits, safety/ethical aspects, and skill set.
-(534.60Clinical Hrs.)
+Students will be participating in the following activities: preparation, aseptic technique, prioritization of duties, use of time, professional/ personal habits, safety/ethical aspects, and skill set.
+(534.6 Clinical Hrs.)